 Michiel explains how to fully optimize your eCommerce category page here.

 Categories prevent individual pages from competing

 If you sell bathing suits and you optimize every product page, all those pages will compete for the term “bathing suit”.
 You should optimize them for their specific brand, make & model and link them all to the “bathing suit” category page.
 That way the category page can rank for “bathing suit”, while the product page can rank for the more specific terms.
 This way, the category page prevents individual pages from competing.

 This is also true regardless of your type of site.
 If your site is a blog and you write several articles about a topic, your category for that topic can be #1 in the search results.

 Breadcrumbs and category archives

-Google recently announced some mobile URL changes.
-Because of these changes, it’s also useful if your site’s URL structure contains the category.
+Having the URL structure reflect the category can help – if the topic of your category adds value to the product or post.
 But beware: don’t change your URL structure if you have an existing site.
 The “cost” of redirecting all those URLs outweighs the benefits of changing the structure.
-It’s far wiser to just use the breadcrumbs functionality that our WordPress SEO plugin offers.
+It’s far wiser to just use the breadcrumbs functionality that our Yoast SEO plugin offers.

 Even though it’s clear that taxonomy archives are very important, they usually don’t get the love they deserve.
 To make your category pages awesome, just add a bit of introductory content focused on the topic of that category.
 Add links to that introductory content pointing to the best articles or products in that category.

 This will go a long way in making sure that when a user lands on such a page, he or she doesn’t bounce.
 A good archive page works as a hub and should make me want to read more, not less of your site.